tdex-network/dev-portal/docs/provider/daemon/webhooks.md

 sidebar_position: 6
 ---

 The daemon supports handling webhooks that can be invoked whenever a certain event occurs during its lifecycle.
-Following, there's the list of all events a webhook can be registered for:
+This is the list of all events a webhook can be registered for:

 * [TRADE_SETTLED](#event-payload "trade_settled")
 * [ACCOUNT_WITHDRAW](#event-payload "account_withdraw")